-KTC Group acknowledges the importance of its corporate social responsibilities and gives back to its communities, even our Group undergoing the Covid-19 pandemic.
-We reached out to support the local communities and, at the same time, play a small role in easing the burden of the government in combating the COVID-19 pandemic.
+KTC Group has always been upholding the principle of corporate social responsibility and has taken initiatives to give back to its communities.
+We reached out to support the local communities and, at the same time, play a small role in helping the government to accelerate the rollout of vaccination programmes.

-During the Financial Year Under review, our corporate social responsibility initiatives include donations, involvement in community projects, and many others.
-Notably, KTC Group signed the memorandum of understanding with SMK Demak Baru to collaborate on the internship program to provide on-the-job training for the students.
+During the financial year under review, our corporate social responsibility initiatives include donations, involvement in community projects, outreach programmes and many others.
+KTC Group also advocate for equal job opportunities for disabled of which the Group recruited three disabled person during the financial year review.